-When there is a need to quickly share files with Smart phones, the first option we will be trying is the Bluetooth option.
-Bluetooth facility is very familiar to the smart phone users because of quick setup and initiation of data transfer.
+When there is a need to quickly share files with Smartphones, the first option we will be trying is the Bluetooth option.
+Bluetooth facility is very familiar to the smartphone users because of quick setup and initiation of data transfer.
 However, we might be facing some small issues while trying to initiate data transfer with Android 6.0 marshmallow.
 Here we will see how to properly transfer files using Bluetooth among Android smartphones that work with Marshmallow.

 The basic concept of the Bluetooth data transfer is not yet changed since their introduction.
 We need to pair the devices before we are initiating data transfer connections.
 After pairing, we can initiate data transfer easily among the connected devices.
-In the initial versions of Android, the process was too simple that anybody can setup and transfer data using Bluetooth in their phones.
+In the initial versions of Android, the process was too simple that anybody can set up and transfer data using Bluetooth on their phones.

-From Jellybean version onwards, they have slightly changed the process with some additional setting changes and in Marshmallow, it may create some confusion when user tries to initiate connection.
+From Jellybean version onwards, they have slightly changed the process with some additional setting changes and in Marshmallow, it may create some confusion when the user tries to initiate the connection.

 The other phone will be displayed under the Available devices category where you can initiate pairing by tapping on the device.
 Pairing will be automatically done and it will prompt with the pairing key for the verification.
 Now we can tap on Pair to complete the pairing process.